 A Critical Moment for the Profession

 It is imperative that everyone who wants a more modern scope of practice for the chiropractic profession in New York State work together now more than ever to give this important legislation its best chance of success.
-If the Assembly passes this bill, and the Senate passes it again before the end of session, the bill will be sent to the Governor for her review.
-At that point, we would be hopeful she will sign the bill into law.
-Until then, we will remain vigilant and cautiously optimistic.
+If the Assembly passes this bill, it must still pass the NYS Senate again before the end of session.
+The Senate passed a similar bill last year but there is no guarantee they will do so again, particularly given the time constraints.

 Looking Ahead